-6. Remove the 30A solar controller fuse (located in the front tub) to prevent the solar controller from draining the battery.
+- 6. Remove the 30A solar controller fuse (located in passenger side rear most compartment with the battery disconnect switch) to prevent the solar controller from draining the battery.
 7. Check tire pressure monthly and keep tires fully inflated.
 8. If possible, lift the trailer onto jack stands to relieve pressure on tires.